I7-Examples/Zork/docs/source.txt

 Check tying:
 if the noun is the second noun, say "There is nothing it can be tied to." instead;
 if the second noun is a rope, try tying the second noun to the noun instead;
+if the noun is not a rope, say "You can't tie stuff with that." instead;
 if the noun is attached to a nonrope thing (called the item), say "[The noun] is already attached to [the item]." instead;
 if the player is carrying the second noun, say "It is too clumsy when you are carrying it." instead;
 if the second noun is round, say "There is nothing it can be tied to." instead.